enricosada/thor-2019-workshop/docs_hidden/library.md

 - `> Tasks: Run Test Task`

-## test with expecto
+## test with nunit

-The `dotnet new` allow to import additinal templates. for example, let use expecto
+The `dotnet new` allow to import additinal templates. for example, let use nunit

 First let's import the template

 ```
-dotnet new -i Expecto.Template::*
+dotnet new -i "NUnit3.DotNetNew.Template::*"
 ```

-now the expecto template is installed (see `dotnet new --list`)
+now the nunit template is installed (see `dotnet new --list`)

 ```
 Templates                         Short Name       Language          Tags
 -------------------------------------------------------------------------
-Expecto .net core Template        expecto          F#                Test
+NUnit 3 Test Project              nunit            [C#], F#, VB      Test/NUnit
 ```

 to create a new project (`-o` is needed to specify output path)

 ```
-dotnet new expecto -n l1.Test2 -o l1.Tests2 -lang f#
+dotnet new nunit -n l1.Tests2 -lang f#
 ```

 And add the project reference to `l1`